Le Jardin Secret

 Le Jardin Secret was in the 19th century one of the largest riads in the medina of Marrakech and belonged to the Chancellor of Sultan Moulay 'Abd-al-Hāfiz, who was the last sultan of Morocco before the French protectorate.

 The riad includes two courtyards.
 The larger has been restored as an Islamic paradise garden, reflecting the pure geometry and Koranic symbolism of its progenitors.
 The smaller garden shows another view of paradise, as described in the Old Testament book of genesis, where “out of the ground the Lord God caused to grow every tree that is pleasing to the sight and good for food.”

 We were responsible for the general layout of the garden and the planting design, working closely with local nurseries and the owners who took overall direction of the project.
 We have also written a short book about the garden available to visitors.

-For more information on opening times & location, please visit Le Jardin Secret website.
+The garden was opened in 2017.
+For more information on opening times and location, please visit Le Jardin Secret website.